 |Total lipid (fat)||0.3 g|

 |Vitamin C||85 mg|

 Antioxidants in Brussels Sprouts:

 Brussels sprouts (Brassica oleracea) are rich in antioxidants.
-Some of which include:
+Some of these include:

-- Phenolic compounds: Antioxidants like isorhamnetin, quercitin, kaempferol, caffeic acid, and ferulic acid.
-These have cholesterol-lowering and radical scavenging properties.
+Antioxidants like isorhamnetin, quercitin, kaempferol, caffeic acid, and ferulic acid.
+These have cholesterol-lowering and radical-scavenging properties.

 Health Benefits of Brussels Sprouts:

 Brussels sprouts are a powerhouse of phytochemicals, vitamins, and protein.
 They provide various health benefits such as: